cjratcliff/ml-compiled/docs/rl_types_of_algorithms.rst

 Off-policy learning
 ---------------------
 The behaviour distribution does not follow the policy.
 Typically a more exploratory behaviour distribution is chosen.
-An example is Q-learning.
+An example is `Q-learning <https://ml-compiled.readthedocs.io/en/latest/td.html#q-learning>`_.

 On-policy learning
 --------------------